Urolll/otter-blog/content/posts/group.md

 +++

 In this first part, we will simply define what a group is.
 Before we can understand what a group is, we need to look at some other concepts.
 We will build our intuition from each of the concepts we learn one by one.
+Lastly, I would like to give a couple examples of groups.

 ## What is a Set?